rustfoundation/foundation.rust-lang.org/grants/project-grants.md

 <center><h1>Rust Foundation Project Grants</h1>
 <div>
 <br>
-<p>The Rust Foundation Project Grants program exists to support specific packages of work that benefit Rust.
+<p>Rust Foundation Project Grants exist to support specific packages of work that benefit Rust.
 Project Grants will be awarded to both individuals and teams, whether you're a member of a Rust Project Team or Working Group or not.
 Additionally, Project Grants are available for non-coding education/outreach work.</p>
 <br>
 <p>Any work that benefits the Rust Project is eligible for a Project Grant.
 Priority will be given to those grants that will clearly deliver a significant benefit to a reasonable proportion of the Rust community. </p></center>
 <br>